 In no time, Rubin Stacy was picked up by authorities and while he was being escorted to the Dade County jail in Miami, Florida, he was forcibly taken by a white mob.
 The mob returned the 32-year-old man to Fort Lauderdale and hanged him outside Jones’ home.
 However, the investigation revealed that Stacy was nothing more than a homeless tenant farmer who had gone to the Jones home, asking for food.
 When Marion Jones saw him, she became frightened and screamed.
 The white mob had never even given Stacy the chance of discovering the facts before he died at the end of a rope.

 Even the appearance in the newspapers of these lynchings failed to change Roosevelt’s mind on speaking out for another anti-lynching bill proposed after Stacey’s murder.
 Though the proposed bill received more support than it had in the past, it was defeated.
-However, the national debate taking place over the issue helped to bring attention to the crime of lynching to the American public.
+However, the national debate taking place over the issue helped bring attention to the crime of lynching to the American public.

 Be it lynchings or legal hangings, the spectacle of death was most often a public event until 1936.
 The last legal execution made public occurred in the early morning of August 14, 1936, when a crowd of 20,000 gathered to watch the public hanging of Rainey Bethea in Owensboro, Kentucky.
 Bethea, a 22-year-old black man, had been convicted of the rape and murder of a seventy-year-old white woman.
 Hundreds of reporters and photographers, some from as far away as New York and Chicago, were sent to Owensboro to cover what was supposed to the country’s first hanging conducted by a woman.

-The county sheriff was a woman named Florence Thompson, a widow and mother of four, deliberately had the scaffold erected so that thousands could witness the execution.
+The county sheriff was a woman named Florence Thompson, a widow and mother of four, who deliberately had the scaffold erected so that thousands could witness the execution.
 The execution was widely publicized, as much for the execution itself, as the fact that the executioner was to be the first female to ever act as such.
-So many people invaded Owensboro for the spectacle that terrified local blacks fled the town, especially after receiving lynching threats from many of the drunken white revelers.
+So many people invaded Owensboro for the spectacle that terrified local blacks fled the town, especially after receiving lynching threats from many drunken white revelers.
 As the crowd waited all night to witness the execution at dawn, parties developed among the anxious crowd, as snacks were hawked by the many children in the festive atmosphere.

 The large crowd included over 200 sheriffs and deputies from various parts of the U.S., and other than just six black people, the throbbing mass was made up of completely whites.
 Except for those elbowing for a better position, the crowd remained fairly well behaved.